 Texas may not be the first state you think of when it comes to a beach vacation, but Galveston is here to change that.

 Landlocked Dallas feels far away from sun and sand, so city dwellers eagerly embark on the 4 ½-hour drive down to the Gulf of Mexico.

-This island city has a unique feel, decorated with Victorian houses and framed by a colorful boardwalk full of Southern charm.
+This island is a pleasant beach town in Texas and has a unique feel, decorated with Victorian houses and framed by a colorful boardwalk full of Southern charm.

 Restaurants and beautiful murals frame the main road on one side while a 10-mile seawall stretches out on the other, beyond which are Galveston’s most coveted sandy beaches.